The Best Weekend Getaways from Denver for Mountains, Hot Springs, and Supreme Southwest Adventure

 3.5 hours from Denver

 One of my favorite mountain towns, Steamboat is far enough from the chaos and traffic of I-70 that it feels like your own private retreat.
 Strawberry Hot Springs are arguably the best hot springs in the state (and clothing optional after 9 p.m. for some adults-only fun).
-For a unique weekend, you can stay in one of their classic caboose cars or a tipi.
+For a unique weekend, fuel up on carbs and stay in one of their classic caboose cars or a tipi.

 Plan Your Trip: Where to Stay in Steamboat Springs